 Start/Finish in Anglesea, Victoria, on the Great Ocean Road

-Australia’s elite runners, amateur runners, and those tackling their first ultra marathon.
+Australia’s elite and experienced runners (the course is fast!), amateur runners, and those tackling their first ultra marathon.

 If the course can be summed up in two words it would be ‘spectacular’ and ‘diverse’.
 There’s clifftop trails providing endless ocean views.
 There’s single track weaving hinterland bush, wild flowers, waterfalls, lighthouses, beaches and amidst jaw-dropping landscapes.